bmx-ng/bmx-site/docs/api/brl/brl_filesystem.md

 ### `Function WriteFile:TStream( url:Object )`

-Open a file for output.
+Opens a file for output.

 This command is identical to the [WriteStream](../../brl/brl.stream/#function-writestreamtstream-urlobject-) command.